 1. Borrower LTV hits 80 %

-• Partial liquidation triggers, flag is set.
+• Partial liquidation triggers, the flag is set.

 2. Borrower does nothing, LTV reaches 91 %